jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that readability counts, as code is read far more often than it is written."

 This quote from computer scientist Donald Knuth emphasizes a core principle in software development: striving to improve performance too early can lead to complex, hard-to-maintain code.
 It's better to ensure your code is correct, understandable, and modular before worrying about optimizations that might not provide significant benefits.
 Always measure and analyze performance with actual data (via profiling) before attempting optimizations.

+# 2024-02-02
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable code that's easily maintainable and scalable.
+Always remember that 'Premature optimization is the root of all evil' (Donald Knuth).
+Invest time in understanding the problem domain deeply before diving into coding.
+Code reuse and modularity are key for efficiency.
+Regularly review and refactor your code to keep it lean and avoid technical debt.
+Lastly, be a lifelong learner, as programming languages and paradigms evolve constantly."